Distributed Dispatching in the Parallel Server Model: Tidal Water Filling

 Given $Q$ and $a^{(m)}$ we rewrite \eqref{eq:l2_error_development} substituting the first and second moments according to~\eqref{eq:unsplit_moments}.
 This yields

 Recall that we aim to minimize $f(P)$ under the constraint that~$P$ is a probability assignment.
 That is, $\sum_{n\in\setN}p_n = 1$ and $p_n \ge 0 \,\, \forall n\in\setN$.
 Observe that,

-Again, we proceed to solve for the right hand side.
+We proceed to solve for the right hand side.
 As can be seen from \eqref{eq:unsplit:simplified}, for a single-dispatcher system (\ie $M=1$), the solution would be to arbitrarily divide the probabilities among all shortest queues, \ie JSQ.
 Thus, we next assume that $M>1$.
 The optimization problem in standard form becomes

 Once more, we employ the KKT method.
-Since the solution mainly follows similar lines to those of the splittable case, the full derivation is deferred to \cref{sec:Derivation of the Unsplittable Optimal SCD Policy}.
-For the unsplittable case, however, the solution is more involved.
-In particular, it involves identifying the subset of servers $\setU\subseteq\setN$ for which positive probabilities should be assigned.
-We then use a summation on $\setU$ to derive a lower bound on $\Lambda_0$ as in \eqref{eq:split:minimal l0 }.
-We find this set of servers to be $\setU=\{n \mid Q_n < \wlf{Q}{(M{-}1)a^{(m)}} \}$. \footnote{Recall that \wlf{$\cdot$}{$\cdot$} is given by \cref{alg:WaterLevel}.} Namely, $\setU$ is the set of servers that would be strictly below the water level if the total arrivals were $(M{-}1)a^{(m)}$ instead of $Ma^{(m)}$.
+However, for the unsplittable case, the solution is more involved.
+In particular, identifying the subset of servers $\setU\subseteq\setN$ for which positive probabilities should be assigned, poses a challenge.

-The solution for the optimization problem in \eqref{eq:unsplit:standard form} yields the following notion of tidal water filling for the unsplittable case:
+The optimization problem in \eqref{eq:unsplit:standard form} is a convex problem with affine constraints.
+The resulting Lagrangian function is